 The Gold Coast Student Hub is a space designed by students for students to provide a unique networking, collaboration and study space.

 We provide free information and practical support for all domestic and international students on the Gold Coast to help enhance your study experience.
-Events are frequently staged at the Gold Coast Student Hub, including professional development workshops, information sessions, social happenings and community and industry engagement events.

 Creation of the Gold Coast Student Hub

 Study Gold Coast with the support of Trade and Investment Queensland and the City of Gold Coast proudly opened the Gold Coast Student Hub on 2 August 2017.

 In creating this wonderful facility many professional organisations, artists, students and community groups worked with us to ensure that the Gold Coast Student Hub would provide the best possible experience for our students.
 We'd like to acknowledge Urbis, Art-Work Agency, the Howe family, SpaceCubed, JSK Fitout and the Student Advisory Board for their valued contributions.

 The Gold Coast Student Hub is the first of its kind for the city and is all about supporting and connecting our student community.
 Visitors to the Gold Coast Student Hub have access to free Wi-Fi, information, support and helpful contacts to assist you in your student journey and help you make the most of your time here on the Gold Coast.

 As a friendly and welcoming city, we invite all students to live, laugh and learn with us in the Gold Coast Student Hub.
 It's just one of the many reasons why the Gold Coast is Australia’s Favourite Classroom.

 The Gold Coast Student Hub is situated in The Residence, named after its previous civic use as a home to the postmasters, doctors and nurses of Southport during the early to late 1900s.